 This remote and diverse territory spans the north of Scotland and the iconic islands of the west coast.
 Highland whiskies represent a wide variety of flavours and styles, from lighter malts like Glen Ord to briny coastal malts such as Old Pulteney and Oban.

-With its deep glens, shimmering lochs and mighty mountains, the Highlands wasn’t always the best place to grow barley.
+With its deep glens and mighty mountains, the Highlands wasn’t always the best place to grow barley.
 This led to the development of smaller stills which allowed for oilier, heavier alcohols to be produced.
 The resulting whisky is often richer and more obviously flavoured than its Lowland counterparts.

 Clan and family names associated with Highland: Ross, Mackenzie, Sutherland, MacLeod, Mackinnon, MacPherson, Murray, McGregor, Robertson, Hamilton, MacLean, Macdonald.

 Campbeltown is the main town in the remote and stunning Kintyre Peninsula in west Argyll.
-The town’s coastal location helps to shape its whiskies’ characteristics and the malts produced here are very different from, say, your classic Speysider.
-You can detect notes of sea salt on the nose and a briny taste on the palate, while smoke, fruit, vanilla and toffee flavours are also embraced in the various malts of Campbeltown.
+The town’s coastal location helps to shape its whiskies’ characteristics – you can detect notes of sea salt on the nose and a briny taste on the palate, while smoke, fruit, vanilla and toffee flavours also feature in the malts of Campbeltown.

 Sandwiched between the isles of Islay and Arran, Campbeltown always had good access to local coal and barley and in its heyday there were around 30 distilleries in the town.
 Today there are only three, including the much-loved Springbank.